What to Eat in Taman Sri Tebrau, Johor Bahru (新山大马花园)

 For those who are willing to go a little further, say 600 metres more, there is another food haven in Taman Sri Tebrau — which is probably why you are reading this post.
-The name "Taman Sri Tebrau" may not be familiar to most people but just mention "大马花园" (Dai Mah Garden) or "Pelangi" and it will ring a bell somewhere.
+The name "Taman Sri Tebrau" may not be familiar to most people but just mention "大马花园" (Dai Mah Garden), "Pelangi" or "Sentosa" and it will ring a bell somewhere.

 If you intend to get to Taman Sri Tebrau directly from JB Sentral, see the "Getting There" section at the end of this post.